swzy/DSplatformer/README.md

 Imported standard 2D assets
 Added colliders and tweaked physics to player model
 Cleaned up level design for future infinite loop

+The raw file of level one was passed and then used to creat a second level.